On the relaxed maximum-likelihood blind MIMO channel estimation for orthogonal space-time block codes: Introduction

 We derive a very simple algebraic characterisation for $\mathfrak{B}^{\mathcal{C}}_{M}( \mat{H}_{\circ})$.
 Indeed, we show that where $K$ is the size of input-data vectors, i.e. $\mat{s}\in \mathbb{R}^K$, and $\mat{\Gamma_B}$ is a matrix-valued linear function of $\mat{B}$ defined in Section \ref{Channel Estimation}.
 As the spaces $\mathfrak{B}^{\mathcal{C}}_{M}( \mat{H}_{\circ})$ and $\boldsymbol{\mathcal{H}}^{\mathcal{C}}_{M}(\mat{H}_{\circ})$ are isometric, this representation provides us with a simple computable algebraic characterisation for $\boldsymbol{\mathcal{H}}^{\mathcal{C}}_{M}(\mat{H}_{\circ})$ as well.
 This turns our original optimization problem with intrinsic high complexity into a system of linear equations.

 With the above characterisation of $\mathfrak{B}^{\mathcal{C}}_{M}( \mat{H}_{\circ})$ and using ideas from algebraic geometry, we show that with probability one, its dimension is a deterministic number.
 We also show that by increasing the number of receive antennas $M$, this dimension almost surely (i.e. with probability one) decreases until a certain critical number of receive antennas, which we denote by $M_*^{\mathcal{C}}$.
-We should emphasize that for the case of identifiable codes, these deterministic and almost sure properties have already been proved in \cite{BI}, so our work extends their results to general OSTB codes.
+These results are further validated by numerical simulations conducted for many OSTB codes, the outcome of which are tabulated in \cite[Table I]{CFE} and \cite[Table I]{BI}.
+We also note that these deterministic and almost sure properties have been proved in \cite{BI} only for the special case of codes that are \textit{identifiable from second-order statistics}, so our work generalizes their results to all OSTB codes.

 Interestingly, with $M$ larger than or equal to $M_*^{\mathcal{C}}$, not only the dimension of $\mathfrak{B}^{\mathcal{C}}_{M}( \mat{H}_{\circ})$ remains the same, but in fact the whole space $\mathfrak{B}^{\mathcal{C}}_{M}( \mat{H}_{\circ})$ becomes equal to an invariant deterministic space, denoted by $\mat{\mathscr{B}}^{\mathcal{C}}_*$ which is independent of the channel realisation.
 Again, it turns out that $\mat{\mathscr{B}}^{\mathcal{C}}_*$ itself has very simple structure.
 Indeed we show that